ghga-de/docs.ghga.de/user_docs/data_portal/ls-login.md

 ## General
 For the usage of the services of the GHGA Data Portal, a Life Science Login / LS ID is necessary.
 Life Science Login is an authentication service from EOSC-Life, for details see [lifescience-ri.eu/ls-login/](https://lifescience-ri.eu/ls-login/).

-# Specification of LS IDs in  Usage of LS ID in GHGA
+## Specification of LS IDs for usage in contracts

+!!! note "Section currently only relevant for data submitters and approved data requesters" It is only needed for data submissions or after approval of data access requests.

-To be able to processing [Data Processing Contracts](../glossary/glossary.md#data-processing-contract-dpc) and for others uses, GHGA users need to specify details of their LS ID to GHGA.
+To be able to process [Data Processing Contracts](../glossary/glossary.md#data-processing-contract-dpc) and for others uses, GHGA users need to specify details of their LS ID to GHGA.
 The following information is needed:

 | Field | Explanation  |
 |---|---|